Documentation

 · | base64url-encoded blob — see format below |

-· | Hours until expiration.
-720 requires Dev or Pro. |
+· | Minutes until expiration.
+Sub-hour (5, 15, 30) requires Dev/Pro. |

 split_url_mode |